kcho760/Finish-that-lyric/README.md

 -spotify functionality.
 Adding songs you enjoyed to a list.
 Choosing genres.
 Listening to clip of lyrics

 -Doing a spellcheck suggestion for arist names that are spelled incorrectly.

+-creating synonyms for non-english words that are selected for international songs